 Why I recommend it: Say hello to deeply moisturized, glossy lips.
-This product from Naturium is the best of both worlds: A super hydrating lip gloss and a nourishing lip balm.
-I wear it all day long, but I particularly love it before going to bed.
+This product from Naturium is the best of both worlds: a super hydrating lip gloss and a nourishing lip balm.
+I wear it all day, but I particularly love it before going to bed.
 Made with plant squalane and shea butter, your lips will feel silky smooth in no time.
 I have this lip balm in clear, but it comes in a few different tints!

 LiveTinted, Unity Balm Gloss

-Why I recommend it: This gloss is a must have in my bag and on my desk at all times.
+Why I recommend it: This gloss is a must-have in my bag and on my desk at all times.
 I’ve ditched all my other chapsticks for this one product.
-The uber-hydrating formula is packed with squalane, hyaluronic acid and vitamins C & E, giving it all those bonus skincare ingredients on top of the hydration.
+The uber-hydrating formula is packed with squalane, hyaluronic acid, and vitamins C and E, giving it all those bonus skincare ingredients on top of the hydration.
 Unlike other glosses, it’s not sticky and it lasts on my lips for hours.
 Plus, I like that it adds that extra bit of shine for something special.
 I can also dab it on my skin for extra shine and hydration, which is much appreciated because I love a product that can function in multiple ways.

 Revision Skincare Youthful Lip Replenisher